return to Natural Dog Health Remedies

 • fish

-Some vegetables can be fed to your dog fresh and uncooked, while others have to be cooked to help your dog digest them properly.
+Some vegetables can be fed to your dog fresh and uncooked, while others have to be cooked and preferably pureed to help your dog digest them properly.

 The following vegetables do not have to be cooked.
 They are best served blended or pureed since that is the way they would be found in the wild diet (from the stomachs of dead animals):